rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Specifies the default font to use when rendering text in web pages.
+Specifies the default font to use when rendering text in web pages.
 The specified font should be a TrueType font present on the device.
-On Windows the default font has been set to &lsquo;Tahoma&rsquo; as this is present on all Motorola WM / CE devices, note that Tahoma has no italic or oblique variants.
+On Windows the default font has been set to 'Tahoma' as this is present on all Motorola WM / CE devices, note that Tahoma has no italic or oblique variants.
 On the Enterprise Tablet the default is Droid Sans Fallback.
 The font specified must be stored in \Windows for Windows WM / CE devices, or /system/fonts for Enterprise Tablet.
-Defines in config.xml: HTMLStyles\FontFamily</p>
+Defines in config.xml: HTMLStyles\\FontFamily
 ####Access